viniciusov/MediaCleanup/README.md

   > cd C:\Users\<user>\downloads\MediaCleanup-master (for **Windows**)

   Where \<user> should be the name of your user.

+- Install the requirements with the command below:
+  > python3 setup.py install

-- And then type the command below to execute the script:
+- And execute the script:
   > ./mediacleanup.py (for **Linux**, **Mac OS**)
   > mediacleanup.py (for **Windows**)

 - If you can't get it running, try execute:
-  > python mediacleanup.py
+  > python3 mediacleanup.py

 #### 2) If you don't have Python>=3
 - If you are on **Windows**, there's no need to install python.
 I've already create a .exe file ready to be executed.